-Required Set to true if the installer should create the RBAC resources re

-Name Default Required Description db_port 5432 Required Set to configure the PostgreSQL port used by all PostgreSQL ${\bf c}$ delete_metrics_namespace false Set to configure whether or not the metrics namespace (defined disable_fsgroup false Set to true for deployments where you do not want to have the grafana_admin_password admin Required Set to configure the login password for the Grafana administrat grafana_admin_username admin Required Set to configure the login username for the Grafana administration grafana_install true Required Set to true to install Grafana to visualize metrics. grafana_service_type ClusterIP Required How to [expose][k8s-service-type] the Grafana service. grafana_storage_access_mode ${\bf ReadWriteOnce}$ Required Set to the access mode used by the configured storage class for grafana_storage_class_name fast Set to the name of the storage class used when creating Grafan grafana_supplemental_groups 65534 Set to configure any supplemental groups that should be added grafana_volume_size 1Gi Required Set to the size of persistent volume to create for Grafana. metrics_image_pull_secret Name of a Secret containing credentials for container image reg metrics_image_pull_secret_manifest Provide a path to the image Secret manifest to be installed in t metrics_namespace 1G Required The namespace that should be created (if it doesn't already exi pgbadgerport 10000 Required Set to configure the port used by pgbadger in any PostgreSQL $$ prometheus_install false Required Set to true to install Promotheus in order to capture metrics ex prometheus_service_type true Required How to [expose][k8s-service-type] the Prometheus service. prometheus_storage_access_mode ${\bf ReadWriteOnce}$ Required Set to the access mode used by the configured storage class for prometheus_storage_class_name fast Set to the name of the storage class used when creating Promet prometheus_supplemental_groups 65534 Set to configure any supplemental groups that should be added prometheus_volume_size 1Gi Required Set to the size of persistent volume to create for Prometheus.
+Name Default Required Description alertmanager_storage_class_name fast Set to the name of the storage class used when creating Alertm alertmanager_supplemental_groups 65534 Set to configure any supplemental groups that should be added alertmanager_volume_size 1Gi Required Set to the size of persistent volume to create for Alertmanager. create_rbac true Required Set to true if the installer should create the RBAC resources re db_port 5432 Required Set to configure the PostgreSQL port used by all PostgreSQL ${\bf c}$ delete_metrics_namespace false Set to configure whether or not the metrics namespace (defined disable_fsgroup false Set to true for deployments where you do not want to have the grafana_admin_password admin Required Set to configure the login password for the Grafana administrat grafana_admin_username admin Required Set to configure the login username for the Grafana administra grafana_install true Required Set to true to install Grafana to visualize metrics. grafana_service_type ClusterIP Required How to expose the Grafana service. grafana_storage_access_mode ${\bf ReadWriteOnce}$ Required Set to the access mode used by the configured storage class for grafana_storage_class_name fast Set to the name of the storage class used when creating Grafan grafana_supplemental_groups 65534 Set to configure any supplemental groups that should be added grafana_volume_size 1Gi Required Set to the size of persistent volume to create for Grafana. metrics_image_pull_secret Name of a Secret containing credentials for container image reg metrics_image_pull_secret_manifest Provide a path to the image Secret manifest to be installed in t metrics_namespace 1G Required The namespace that should be created (if it doesn't already exi pgbadgerport 10000 Required Set to configure the port used by pgbadger in any PostgreSQL prometheus_install false Required Set to true to install Promotheus in order to capture metrics ex prometheus_service_type true Required How to expose the Prometheus service. prometheus_storage_access_mode ${\bf ReadWriteOnce}$ Required Set to the access mode used by the configured storage class for prometheus_storage_class_name fast Set to the name of the storage class used when creating Promet prometheus_supplemental_groups 65534 Set to configure any supplemental groups that should be added prometheus\volume\size